EEEManchester/ICRA2023-PatersonAdornoLennoxGroves/README.md

 | 12_all| Repeat experiments 3-9 in one bag for approximately 10 minutes|

 ## Running the demo
+The datasets for the demo are located in the zip file `preprocessed.zip`, which is a `git lfs` file.
+(Please see the instructions on [Cloning the repository](#cloning-the-repository).

 Create a new virtual environment:
 ```
 python3 -m venv venv